semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 - **cache store**: saves `node_modules` to non-ephemeral storage.
 It knows it's a Node project because it found `package.json` in the working folder.
 - **cache restore**: retrieves the cached copy of `node_modules` to the working directory.

 Cache is not limited to Node.js.
-It works with [several languages and frameworks].
-Alternatively, you can use cache with any kind of file or folder but in that case, you need to [supply additional arguments].
+It works with several languages and frameworks.
+Alternatively, you can use cache with any kind of file or folder but in that case, you need to [supply additional arguments](../reference/toolbox#cache).

 ### artifact {#artifact}